Everything about Bali is lovely, the people, the beaches, the culture, and it’s still relatively cheap to visit.

 If you have the time, I would recommend splitting your trip and spending some time in different areas of the island.

 One of my favourite places is Ubud, situated inland, up in the hills.
 It’s a very spiritual place, with a beautiful palace, temples (and lots of yoga classes).
 It also has some great places to eat and an enormous market.
-It has definitely become more touristy in recent years, partly due to the book/film Eat Pray Love, but it’s still worth visiting.
+It has definitely become more touristy in recent years, partly due to the book/film Eat Pray Love, but I still love it.

-I would advise spending a few nights here.
-If you like shopping, you can easily spend a day in the market, which is huge and full of jewellery, clothes and amazing furnishings.
+I would advise spending a few nights in Ubud.
+If you’re into shopping, you can easily spend a day in the market, which is huge and full of jewellery, clothes and amazing furnishings.
 And If you love healthy eating, then this is the place for you – there are loads of organic, vegetarian & vegan restaurants and smoothie bars.
 (Don’t worry – there are lots of less healthy places too).
 Everywhere I’ve eaten in Ubud has been amazing.

 After Ubud, I would head to the beach.
 Here you have plenty of options.

-Most people head to Kuta or Seminyak in the south west of Bali.
-For me, Kuta is a bit too hectic, it’s a bustling town with loads of bars and very noisy, however I can’t deny that I’ve had some fun nights out there.
+Most people choose Kuta or Seminyak in the south west of Bali.
+For me, Kuta is a bit too hectic, it’s a bustling town with loads of bars and very noisy, however, I can’t deny that I’ve had some fun nights out there.
 Seminyak is more upmarket and relaxed.
 There are some lovely hotels and bars, including Potato Head and the Seminyak Resort.

-On the south east of Bali is Sanur, which is a great little town with lots of good restaurants.
-If you’re after big resorts, visit Nusa Dua, or if you want to get away from it all, you can head to the north of the island, where there a fewer, smaller hotels and less tourists.
+On the south-east of Bali is Sanur, which is a great little town with lots of good restaurants.
+If you’re after big resorts, visit Nusa Dua, or if you want to get away from it all, you can head to the north of the island, where there a fewer, smaller hotels and fewer tourists.